BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: A Bayesian Retrofit of LIME

+BayLIME uses Bayesian linear regressors as local surrogate models, and implements three options as shown in Table \ref{tab_baylime_3_options}.

+\textbf{BayLIME with non-informative priors.} When no prior knowledge is available, we assume a zero mean vector for $\pmb{\mu_0}$ and do \textit{Bayesian model selection} \citep[Chpt.~3.4]{bishop_pattern_2006} for $\lambda$ and $\alpha$.
+Specifically, BayLIME reuses the established algorithm to fit $\alpha$ and $\lambda$ from data \citep{mackay_bayesian_1992,tipping_sparse_2001}.
+The solutions for $\lambda$ and $\alpha$ are \textit{implicit}, since they are obtained by starting with initial values and then iterating over some interval equations until convergence.

-We assume there is some prior knowledge -- a mean vector $\pmb{\mu_0}$ and its precision $\lambda$ (i.e. a complete prior distribution of the feature coefficients).
-We call this option in BayLIME ``with partial priors'' in the sense that we still don't know the parameter $\alpha$, for which we fit from data like in the previous case.
+\textbf{BayLIME with partial informative priors.} We assume a known complete prior distribution of the feature coefficients with mean vector $\pmb{\mu_0}$ and precision $\lambda$.
+We call this option in BayLIME ``with partial priors'' in the sense that we still do not know the parameter $\alpha$, for which we fit from data.
+Similarly as before, we modify the Bayesian model selection algorithm by iterating $\alpha$ (but with fixed $\lambda$ in this case) to maximise the log marginal likelihood until convergence.